 Also, the Jobs framework clearly illustrates that new products succeed not because of the features and functionality they offer but because of the experiences they enable.

-Most companies focus unnecessarily on the functional dimensions of their customers’ jobs and then ask themselves why didn’t their product took off as they expected.
+Most companies focus unnecessarily on the functional dimensions of their customers’ jobs.
+Only then ask themselves why didn’t their product took off as they expected.
 The lesson that should be learned here is that you should also pay close attention to uncovering the emotional and social dimensions of a job in order to succeed in solving it.

 Doing all this can yield a powerful source of competitive advantage that is very difficult for your competitors to copy.